 Fourteen states are enforcing total abortion bans, with many other states imposing severe restrictions on abortion access.
 Still, individuals are seeking abortion.

-Therefor, revoking FDA approval for Mifepristone would not prevent abortions.
-The decision would, however, take away an efficient and cost-effective option for those seeking them.
+Therefore, revoking FDA approval for mifepristone would not have prevented abortions.
+The decision would have, however, taken away an efficient and cost-effective option for those seeking them.

 Our conclusion